MicrosoftDocs/sql-docs/docs/big-data-cluster/app-create.md

 - Support hosting additional application types - SQL Server Integration Services (SSIS) and MLeap.
 - [Visual Studio Code Extension](app-deployment-extension.md) to manage application deployment.

-Applications are deployed and managed using [!INCLUDE [azure-data-cli-azdata](../includes/azure-data-cli-azdata.md)] command-line utility.
+Applications are deployed and managed using [!INCLUDE [azure-data-cli-azdata](../includes/azure-data-cli-azdata.md)].
 This article provides examples of how to deploy apps from the command line.
 To learn how to use this in Visual Studio Code refer to [Visual Studio Code Extension](app-deployment-extension.md).

 The following types of apps are supported: